canonical/ubuntu-server-documentation/tutorial/managing-software.rst

 An Ubuntu **image** is a collection of files we need to install and run Ubuntu.
 We don't need to specify "server" or "desktop" anywhere in our command, because the image is the same for both.
-The only difference between Ubuntu Server and Ubuntu Desktop is the subset of software packages we use from the image - we will see this later!
+The only difference between Ubuntu Server and Ubuntu Desktop is the subset of software packages we use from the Ubuntu Archive - we will see this later!

 Now we can access the VM by running: